 - 1. Mixed use development

 - 2. Art Galleries and Museums

+- 3. Day care centers for adults (needs definition)

+- 4. Up to 25% of all of the units may be short term rental units (includes kitchen, bathroom, living and sleeping area needs definition)

-- 3. Dwelling units on the ground level
+- 5. Dwelling units on the ground level